jamalosman/banoffee/README.md

 - In the ionic directory, run `$ ionic build ios`
 - Request an invitation to the 'Cohaesus Projects Ltd' Apple Developer Account (see Richard Bundock).
 - Navigate to Xcode > Preferences > Account.
-- Import your developer profile using the cog (next to the plus symbol).
+- Import your developer profile using the cog, or add your Apple ID using the plus (after accepting the Cohaesus invitation).
 - Open Xcode.
-Import the .xcodeproj generated from `$ ionic build ios`.
+Import the __.xcodeproj__ file generated from `$ ionic build ios`, found in `platforms/ios`.
 - Select Product > Clean.
 - If you experience the following error: “Missing iOS Distribution signing identity for …”, [this] (http://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for) should resolve the error.
-- Run the Deploy iOS Gulp task `$ gulp deploy-iOS`
+- Run the deploy-iOS Gulp task `$ gulp deploy-iOS`

 ##### Future Deployment
-1. Run the Deploy iOS Gulp task `$ gulp deploy-iOS`
+1. Run the deploy-iOS Gulp task `$ gulp deploy-iOS`

 ## Emulation